What is the Quest?

-The Minerva Quest, founded in August 2015, is the independent, student-produced news source for the Minerva Schools at KGI community and all interested readers.
-Our utmost priority is to serve as an outlet for student voice by presenting and distinguishing facts from fiction and upholding ourselves and our peers to the values of journalistic integrity.
+The Minerva Quest, founded in August 2015, is the independent, student-produced news source and publishing platform for the Minerva Schools community and all interested readers.
+We do not receive any funding or direct support from Minerva Schools.
 We are effectively the student newspaper.

 Minerva Schools at KGI is a new university founded in 2013 in San Francisco, which aims to provide an innovative, global liberal arts education based on the science of learning and prepare its students for a globalizing world.
 Students spend their first year in San Francisco and then a semester each in Seoul, Hyderabad, Berlin, Buenos Aires, London, and Taipei.
 Currently, Minerva consists of roughly 450 students in the Classes of 2019, 2020, and 2021.
 The student body is incredibly diverse, with over 60 countries represented and no country comprising more than 25% of the student body.
 In addition to our University news section, you can read more about Minerva on its website, in multiple (dated) news articles (The Atlantic, New York Times, PBS Newshour) and on Wikipedia.